 The Elisha Yegal Bar-Ness Center for Wireless Communications and Signal Processing Research (CWCSPR) at the New Jersey Institute of Technology was established in 1985.
 Since its inception, it has contributed to technological advances in communications with research in many areas of communication theory.
 Research activity in the Center has grown over the years and diversified into new research fields.

-The Center currently counts with 6 active faculty members, 1 post-doc and over 20 graduate students, most of them pursuing their Doctor of Philosophy degree.
-Its main areas of research are CDMA and spread spectrum systems, multi-carrier modulation, ultra-wideband communications, MIMO systems, space-time codes and turbo-codes, information theory, and adaptive signal processing.
+There are six faculty members associated with the Center, 1 post-doc and over 20 graduate students, most of them pursuing their Doctor of Philosophy degree.
+The Center’s main areas of research are wireless networking, information theory, cloud radio access networks, radar, and sensor networks.